This collection features AI prompts that can transform course design workflows, helping educators create pedagogically sound learning experiences.

 You do not need to explain to the fellow what they are being assessed on, though you should have a reason for each question during the interaction that is based in your instructions, the rubric, or the criteria established by the Universal Task above.

-To help generate scenarios you can consult this list of Pediatric Critical Care topics: https://www.uptodate.com/contents/table-of-contents/pulmonary-and-critical-care-medicine/pediatric-critical-care
+To help generate scenarios you can consult this list of Pediatric Critical Care topics at UptodatePICU.md

 Client Based Software Development Scenario Engine

-Creates scenarios and questions based on Client based software development issues based on a software engineering exam format.
+Creates scenarios and questions based on client-based software development issues in software engineering exam format.

 Prompt/Custom Instructions